Heartburn In Teens: Causes, Symptoms, And Treatment

 Dr. Ketan Shah adds, “Studies show GERD can raise the risk of Barrett’s esophagus and esophageal cancer if it is present for a long time or develops at a young age (13).”

 Heartburn may interrupt sleep and often worsen asthma problems.
 It may also be associated with inflammation of the larynx (laryngitis).
-Long-standing acid reflux may cause changes in the esophagus, known as Barrett’s esophagus.
+Long-standing acid reflux in teens may cause changes in the esophagus, known as Barrett’s esophagus.
 It is a precancerous change and requires medical care.

 Diagnosis Of Heartburn In Teenagers